critgames/gameplay/_pages/escaping-wilderun-characters.md

 Despite his size, Aodhan moves with quiet grace, careful not to disturb his surroundings.
 His soot-stained hands leave traces of ash, a reminder of his bond with fire and renewal.
 Barefoot and modestly dressed, he carries only a burlap bag.
 He pauses often, observing nature with quiet reverence.
 Gentle and caring, he becomes a fierce force against corruption, ready to restore balance.

 ### Goals
-* Find and Investigate other blight threats in the world.
+* **Heal the Blight** - Find and Investigate other blight threats in the world.
-* Learn new magical spells to control how fires spreads and stop fires.
+* **Firemancer** - Learn new magical spells to control how fires spreads and stop fires.
-* Find the source source of the dark magic that is corrupting his home and desrtoy it.
+* **Root Out Dark Magic Once and For All** - Find the source source of the dark magic that is corrupting his home and destroy it.

 <!--
 ## Clarence (Tortle Cleric)